This Chick-fil-A superfood salad copycat recipe tastes almost exactly like the original and is super yummy, super easy, and super healthy!!!

-How does it taste?
-For me, it was love at first bite.
-The salad is ligthly coated in the dressing which gives the greens a slightly wilted & soft texture.
+The salad is served lightly coated in the vinaigrette which gives it a pleasantly tender texture.
 The nuts add a salty crunch and the cherries a sweet tang.
 It is a perfect blend of flavors and textures~sweet, salty, tangy, soft & crunchy.

 - Maple Vinaigrette- This is a basic maple vinagrette recipe that is easy and delicious.
 As with any dressing, better ingredients yield a better result, so I use good quality maple syrup, Dijon, and EVOO.